iamlost127/codeday-ml-ci-cd/README.md

 ### 1. Background
 In the pre-agile era, software teams worked on projects/features for months with a predetermined day in mind for integration and deployment.
 This process led to some major problems
 * Integrating months of work by multiple teams lead to a large number of merge conflicts
-* Features developed by different teams over the period of time were sometimes incompatible with each other and this fact remains unknown until the very end
+* Features developed by different teams over the period of time were sometimes incompatible with each other and this fact remained unknown until the very end
-* Since all the changes were integrated together, it was difficult to roll back to if one feature didnot work
+* Since all the changes were integrated together, it became difficult to roll back if one particular feature didnot work

 ### 2.How were these problems addressed.